arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

   if(data_type[1]) {
     send.liascript(`
-    ### Clinical Data
+    ## Clinical Data

 ![Clinical data/endpoints](media/project_template/endpoints_clinical.gif)

 This directory contains an analyzed version of a dataset or deidentified datasets.

-- Sometimes these files can be more cohort scoped or present a refinement into an initial research questions.
+- Sometimes these files can be more cohort scoped or present a refinement into initial research questions.
 - This data is highly valuable for reuse because often errors in the clinical record emerge from this process and can be illustrative for researchers in an overlapping or similar specialty.
 - Data should be saved as a tsv, csv, xml or json file if possible.